matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **3. Your application requires highly customized VMs for specialized applications that have specific operating system requirements.
 Which execution environment should you consider?**

-- Google Compute Engine.
+- Google Compute Engine

 **4. Your application executes parallel data processing pipelines to analyze IoT manufacturing data.
 Which would be the ideal execution environment for your application?**

-- Cloud Dataflow.
+- Cloud Dataflow

 **5. Your application will create and save a thumbnail of an image every time the user initiates an upload.
 What execution environment should you consider?**

-- Google Cloud Functions.
+- Google Cloud Functions

 **6. Your application uses network protocols other than HTTP/S, and the application is run partially on-premises and partially in the cloud.
 What execution environment should you consider?**

-- Google Kubernetes Engine.
+- Google Kubernetes Engine

 ### Summary